Last modified: September 13, 2024

 - Buttons are used to initiate actions or commands.

-- For quick decisions, use concise labels such as "OK", "Yes", or "No".
+- For smaller decisions or confirmations, concise labels like "OK", "Yes", or "No" are appropriate.

 Text